grommet/hpe-design-system-starter/README.md

 export default App;

 ```

+### Remember to consider the user's task when selecting a component or pattern

+Within the HPE Design System site, there are various examples of how to implement the various components and patterns.
+As you are building your own application, it's important to **consider what the user is aiming to do** and then choose the combination of components that will best aid that experience.

+Often, there may be multiple components or patterns that can "get the job done", but the aim of this guide is to equip you with the knowledge to decide why one component or pattern is better than another for a given use case.

-### Let’s explore Header
+### Let’s add a Header

+For our application, the user will need to be able to navigate between various pages.
+Looking at the documentation for [Header](https://design-system.hpe.design/components/header#header-with-navigation-buttons), you'll see that there are many examples shown.
+For our use case, the [Header with navigation buttons](https://design-system.hpe.design/components/header#header-with-navigation-buttons) will be most fitting.

-Now, we can look at our [Design-System](https://design-system.hpe.design/components/header#header-with-navigation-buttons) to grab a header.
-Later in our tutorial we are going to address routing so having a header with navigation is what we want for this application.
-When you go to the link you can see the example as well as a __Show Code__ option under the example.
-In there we have the following:
+When you go to the above link for "Header with navigation buttons", you will see the example as well as a __Show Code__ option under the example.
+The intent of these code snippets is to give you a "best practice" reference for a given pattern.
+In this guide, we'll be copying and pasting various examples as starting points and then modifying them to meet our application's specific needs.

+When you expand the "Show Code" section you should see the following:

 ```
 import React, { useContext } from 'react';